rsalmond/TIL/thatscool.md

 ## July 2025

+[bookmarkfs](https://www.nongnu.org/bookmarkfs/) lets you mount chrome or ff bookmarks as a filesystem.

 [Satdump](https://www.satdump.org/) is definitely not news for HAM nerds but it's news to me.
 It's like a generic downlink app for all sorts of birds, for which they offer a [comprehensive list](https://www.satdump.org/Satellite-List/).

 ## June 2025